- Medicine, Family Admission Requirements and Application Procedures

 Master of Science (M.Sc.)
 Family Medicine (Thesis): Medical Education (45 credits)

-The M.Sc. in Family Medicine; Medical Education option is a thesis program designed to provide research training to family physicians, and exceptionally, other health professionals, and students interested in medical education research.
-This M.Sc.
-Option will have very close ties to the Family Medicine Educational Research Group (FMER), which is the corollary of...
+The MSc in Family Medicine; Medical Education option is a thesis option graduate program designed to provide research training to family physicians, and exceptionally other health professionals and other students interested in family medicine education research.
+This MSc Option has very close ties to the Family Medicine Educational Research Group (FMER), which...

 For more information, see Master of Science (M.Sc.)
 Family Medicine (Thesis): Medical Education (45 credits).